 A student must score 80% or above to pass the comprehensive examination.
-Should a student fail the examination twice, he/she may not be allowed to continue in the M.A. program.
+Should a student fail the examination twice, he/she may not be allowed to continue in the M.A. degree program.

 Entry Terms: Summer Only

-The following are short summary descriptions of the courses that will be included in the program of study leading to an MA in Social-Organizational Psychology for the cohort of military officers in the Eisenhower Leader Development Program (ELDP).
-The first four courses will be taught at USMA and all others will be taken at Teachers College, Columbia University and will be taught by the faculty of Teachers College.
+The following are short summary descriptions of the courses that will be included in the program of study leading to an MA in Organizational Psychology for the cohort of military officers in the Eisenhower Leader Development Program (ELDP).
+The first four courses will be taught at the United States Military Academy (USMA) and all others will be taken at Teachers College, Columbia University and will be taught by the faculty of Teachers College.

 2. West Point, the Army, and the American Military Experience (LD 720) - The course examines the history of West Point and the U.S. Army in the context of the American military experience.
 LD720 focuses on the history of West Point as an institution in the 20th Century primarily through text; however, the course meets in a different venue on campus for each lesson.
 West Point’s architecture, art, chapels, cemetery, museum, memorials, and geography serve as vehicles to understand the institution outside of the classroom.
 For students seeking a graduate degree in organizational psychology, this course provides the historical context for one organization.
 (3 credits)

-3. Cross-Culture and Strategic Leadership (LD 730) - Course explores the effects of culture on leadership at the organization through global region level.
+3. Cross-Culture and Strategic Leadership (LD 730) - The course explores the effects of culture on leadership at the organization through global region level.
 Cultural differences across nations are explored using nine comparable cultural dimensions while simultaneously examining how these same cultures differ internally based on race, gender, religion, and other factors.
 Through an understanding of cross-cultural differences, leaders enhance their abilities to understand, predict and influence behaviors across different cultural contexts.
 Students complete three cross-cultural experiences and analyze these cultures using the GLOBE study cultural dimensions and culturally based implicit leadership theories.
-Course Objective is: LD730 graduates can effectively assess culture, understand its influence on individuals, organizations, and societies and are effective leaders across diverse cultural contexts.
+Course Objective: LD730 graduates will effectively assess culture, understand its influence on individuals, organizations, and societies and are effective leaders across diverse cultural contexts.
+(3 credits)